Dereck Lively II: High school career

-Lively attended Westtown School in West Chester, Pennsylvania.
+Lively attended Westtown School in West Chester, Pennsylvania, leading Westtown to a 31–7 record and the Pennsylvania Independent Schools Athletic Association state championship in 2022.
+Defeating Perkiomen School led by Ryan Dunn and Xaivian Lee.
+As a senior, he averaged 14.0 points, 14.0 rebounds and 4.5 blocks per game.
 He was selected to play in the 2022 McDonald's All-American Boys Game.

 Recruiting

-Lively is a consensus five-star recruit and one of the top players in the 2022 class, according to major recruiting services.
+Lively was a consensus five-star recruit and one of the top players in the 2022 class, according to major recruiting services.
 On September 20, 2021, he committed to playing college basketball for Duke over offers from Kentucky, Michigan and Penn State.